deepakk95/devops_cloud_engineer_dpk/README.md

 # Cloud Devops Engineer Capstone Project

-This project is built using the skills learnt from Cloud Devops Engineer NanoDegree.
+This project is built using the skills learnt from Cloud Devops Engineer NanoDegree Program by Udacity.

 ## Skills Learned During the NanoDegree Program